DMVis/DMVis/documentation/components/Filter.md

 The filter component adds a filter to the right side of a visualisation.
 It can be used to filter and sort the data displayed in a visualisation.

-> Note: Filter can be enabled inside [BaseVisualisation](components/basevisualisation.md) by passing the `DataUtils` instance to `showFilter`.
+> Note: Filter can be enabled inside [BaseVisualisation](components/basevisualisation.md) by passing the `DataUtils` instance to `showFilterPanel`.
 If you have multiple visualisation on one page it is advised to use the `Filter` component outside of `BaseVisualisation`.

 ## Table of Contents